 God was our refuge and strength, our help in times of trouble.
 He would restore our souls and renew our strength… kind of like a peanut butter and jelly sandwich.

-Jesus is something that we can take with us wherever we go.
+God is something that we can take with us wherever we go.
 He’s there to nourish us in the deepest recesses of our souls.
 He can fill us up and renew our strength so we can get through another day.
 He is our sustainer, our provider, our comforter, redeemer, and friend.
-Jesus is our Bread of Life (John 6:35).
-He is our PB&J.
+He is our Bread of Life.
+In short, He is our PBJ.

-It makes me sad to think of all the years I spent treating Jesus like a formal gourmet meal.
-Sometimes, I’d relax a little and think of him more as a weekly get-together with fiends at my favorite diner.
-But now I realize Jesus wants to be my daily bread, my ever present help in times of trouble.
+It makes me sad to think of all the years I spent treating God like a formal gourmet meal to be enjoyed only on very special occasions.
+Sometimes, I’d relax a little and treat Him more as a weekly get-together with fiends at my favorite diner.
+But now I realize God wants to be my daily bread, my ever present help in times of trouble.

-So today, as I pack my lunch and get ready to head to the hospital with Mom, I’m reminded to not just take my physical food.
+So today, as I pack my lunch and get ready for whatever new crisis life throws my way, I remember to not just take my physical food.
 Now I’ll always remember to take with me a deep awareness of the lover of my soul.
-Jesus is coming with me.
-He is my PB&J, and I’ll take him with me everywhere I go.
+God is coming with me.
+He is my PBJ, and I’ll take Him with me everywhere I go.

-God bless you, and don’t forget to take your PB&J!
+God bless you today and always, and don’t forget to take your PBJ!